Aging & Health A to Z

 Management and Monitoring

 If you are taking medications or receiving treatment for sexual problems, make sure you understand what kind of follow-up you may need.
-For example, if you are taking testosterone replacement treatment, you will need to have liver function and blood count tests performed at regular intervals and your prostate should also be monitored.
-Make sure that your healthcare provider explains what care is required and whether you should be alert for any particular side effects.
-Make note of your appointments, visit your healthcare professional when needed, and tell your doctor if you have noticed any adverse reactions, since some may be serious.
+For example, if you are taking testosterone replacement treatment, you will need to have liver function and blood count tests performed regularly.
+Your prostate should also be monitored regularly.
+Make sure that your healthcare provider explains what care you need and whether you should look out for any particular side effects.
+Make note of when your appointments are and visit your healthcare provider when needed.
+Also make sure to tell your provider if you have noticed any negative reactions, since some may be serious.

-It is rare to have complications from treatments for sexual problems, but since some can be very serious, make sure you are fully informed.
-Priapism – if left untreated – can result in irreversible damage to the penis.
-Sudden serious low blood pressure which can occasionally accompany treatment with erectile dysfunction pills – especially if taken with nitrates for heart disease – can even be fatal.
-Make sure to report any side effects as soon as they occur.
+It is rare to have complications from treatments for sexual problems.
+However, make sure you are fully informed, since some side effects can be very serious.
+For example, if priapism is left untreated it can result in permanent damage to the penis.
+Treatment with erectile dysfunction pills can cause sudden serious low blood pressure.
+This is especially the case if the pills are taken while also taking nitrates for heart disease.
+This can even be fatal.
+So make sure to report any side effects to your provider as soon as they occur.

-Sexual activity with non-permanent partners always carries the risk of an unwanted sexually transmitted disease.
-If you are sexually active outside of a long-term relationship, make sure to practice safe sex.
-Use a condom at every sexual encounter.
+Older adults are more likely than ever to get sexually transmitted diseases.
+This is because adults are living longer and more actively, and the increased rate of divorce increases the number of possible new sexual partners.
+Sexual activity with non-permanent partners carries a higher risk of an unwanted sexually transmitted disease.
+If you are sexually active outside of a long-term monogamous relationship, make sure to practice safe sex.
+Men should use a condom every time for sexual intercourse.
 Older age does not protect anyone from sexually transmitted diseases.
+Have a discussion with your healthcare provider about the possibility of becoming infected with HIV, and the risk of passing the disease to someone else even if you don’t have any symptoms.

 Posted: May 2012